 SPLAT! is invoked via the command-line using a series of switches and arguments.
-Since SPLAT! is a CPU and memory intensive application, this type of interface minimizes overhead and lends itself well to scripted (batch) operations.
-SPLAT!'s CPU and memory scheduling priority may be modified through the use of the Unix nice command.
+Since SPLAT! is a CPU and memory intensive application, this type of interface minimizes overhead, and also lends itself well to scripted operations.
+SPLAT!'s CPU and memory scheduling priority may be adjusted through the use of the Unix nice command.

 The number and type of switches passed to SPLAT! determine its mode of operation and method of output data generation.
-Nearly all of SPLAT!'s switches may be cascaded in any order on the command line when invoking the program.
+Nearly all of SPLAT!'s switches may be cascaded in any order on the command line when invoking the program to include all the features described by those switches when performing an analysis.